Monday, 20 March 2023

 Pallava King Kambavarman’s 10th reign year inscription records the endowment of feeding two Brahmins daily from the interest of 100 kadi paddy, for the same 400 kadi paddy was given to this temple’s sabha.

-The Pallava King Kampavarman’s 15th reign year inscription records that the Sabha of Ukkal received 1000 kadi paddy from Sadayan ( The same person referred in the previous inscription ), and agreed to collect 500 kadi yearly as interest on 1000 kadi and hand it over to the annual committee ( Samvatsara Variya Perumaakkal ), to an un specified purpose / to excavate an eri. ( ?).
+The Pallava King Kampavarman’s 15th reign year inscription records that the Sabha of Ukkal received 1000 kadi paddy from Sadayan ( The same person referred to in the previous inscription ), and agreed to collect 500 kadi yearly as interest on 1000 kadi and hand it over to the annual committee ( Samvatsara Variya Perumaakkal ), to a specified purpose / to excavate an eri. ( ?).

 The Chozha King Aditha –II ( Karikala ) ( 964 CE ) ) 4th reign year inscription starts with his meikeerthi as Veerapandian Thalai koNda – வீர பாண்டியன் தலை கொண்ட - records that a cultivator named as Vellalan ….
-Puliyan’s son Senai granted one patti of land from the proceeds of which water ( 3 tubs through etram ) and fire pans had to supplied to the mandapa frequented by Brahmanas.
-For the meritorious purpose of supplying to the Brahmasthana in this Village water during 6 months and fire pans 6 months and of constructing a water lever in front of the western of the mandapa.
+Puliyan’s son Senai granted one patti of land from the proceeds of which water ( 3 tubs through etram ) and fire pans had to supply to the mandapa frequented by Brahmanas.
+For the meritorious purpose of supplying to the Brahmasthana in this Village water for 6 months and fire pans for 6 months and of constructing a water lever in front of the western of the mandapa.

 The Chozha King Rajaraja Chozha-I’s 13th reign year ( 998 CE ), inscription starts with his meikeerthi as – salai kalamaruthu – சாலை கலமறுத்து.., records the endowment of Naivedyam to moolavar Thiruvaimozhidevar’s mid day pooja.
 For the same 550 kuli land was gifted to this temple by Chozha nattu Kaduvangudi Kadungudaiyan Narayanan Rajasimha.